Recovering nonsmooth coefficients for higher-order perturbations of a polyharmonic operator: Introduction

 \section{Introduction}

-In this paper, we consider inverse boundary value problems for operators with principal part the $2m$th order polyharmonic operator on a domain $ \Omega \subset \reals ^d$ with $d\geq 3$:
+In this paper, we consider inverse boundary value problems for operators with principal part the $2m$th order polyharmonic operator with $m\geq 2$ on a domain $ \Omega \subset \reals ^d$ with $d\geq 3$:

-Without loss of generality, we assume that the array of coefficients $A^{(k)}$ is symmetric in the sense that the value of a coefficient $ A_\alpha^{(k)}$ is not changed when we permute the indices in $ \alpha. $ We will see that this array may be viewed as a symmetric tensor.
+Without loss of generality, we assume that the array of coefficients $A^{(k)}$ is symmetric in the sense that the value of a coefficient $ A_\alpha^{(k)}$ is not changed when we permute the indices in $ \alpha$.
+We will see that this array may be viewed as a symmetric tensor.

 Our main result is the following theorem giving conditions which guarantee that the coefficients in an operator \eqref{e:IntroOp} are determined by boundary information.
-We refer the reader to later sections for some of the notations that appear in this theorem.
+We refer the reader to later sections for explanations of the notation that appear in this theorem.

 \begin{theorem} Let $L_1$ and $L_2$ be as in \eqref{e:IntroOp} with coefficients $A^{(k)}_ \ell =( A^{(k)} _ {\ell,\alpha} )_ { |\alpha| =k}$, $\ell = 1,2$, $k=0,\dots, k_0$ and that the coefficients $A^{(k)}_\ell= 0$ for $ k > k_0$.
-We give two cases for parameters that we will use in our hypotheses on the coefficients: \begin{enumerate}[label=(\alph*)] \item $k_0= \lfloor m/2 \rfloor -1$ and $m/2 + 1/2 < s< m/2+1$, \item $m$ odd, $k_0= m/2 -1/2$, $ s= m/2 + 1/2$, \end{enumerate} We assume that the coefficients $A_\ell^{(k)} \in \tilde W ^ { k-s, p} (\Omega)$ for $j=0,\dots, k_0$, for $s$ as above and $p$ satisfying $p\geq 2$ and $ 1/p< (m-s)/d$.
+We give two cases for parameters that we will use in our hypotheses on the coefficients: \begin{enumerate}[label=(\alph*)] \item $k_0= \lfloor m/2 \rfloor -1$ and $m/2 + 1/2 < s< m/2+1$, \item $m$ odd, $k_0= m/2 -1/2$, $ s= m/2 + 1/2$, \end{enumerate} We assume that the coefficients $A_\ell^{(k)} \in \tilde W ^ { k-s, p} (\Omega)$ for $k=0,\dots, k_0$, for $s$ as above and $p$ satisfying $p\geq 2$ and $ 1/p< (m-s)/d$.
 Assume that the bilinear forms for the operators are equal as defined in \eqref{e:form}.
 Then the coefficients $ A_1^ {(k)} = A_2^{(k)}$ for $k =0, \dots , k_0$. \end{theorem}

+To help put these results in perspective, we compare our work with earlier results in a few specific cases which highlight the cases where our results improve on earlier work.